zhouzhongyuan/blog/contents/articles/typescript-react-and-redux/index.md

 }
 ```

 Exporting both a string and a type named `MY_ACTION` felt a little weird.
 But since TypeScript can distinguish them by their type, it works.
-It reduces the cognitive load a bit when defining actions.
+It reduces the cognitive load a bit when working with actions.

 ## And The Reducer
 And now with the action set up, the reducer can consume it